zhcz/braintree_ios/README.md

 A demo app is included in project.
 To run it, run `pod install` and then open `Braintree.xcworkspace` in Xcode.

+## Visa Checkout

+The VisaCheckoutFramework and VisaCheckoutLibrary are not included when cloning this SDK.

+Add VisaCheckoutFramework.framework and VisaCheckoutLibrary.bundle from the Visa Checkout SDK to this directory.

+Add the GA and CardIO folders from the Visa Checkout SDK Sample Project to this directory.

 ## Help

 * Read the headers